 The Riviera Beach Community Boating Program began as a pilot program in 2011 and continues today with the support of the city Community Redevelopment Agency (CRA).
 Every Riviera Beach resident who attends the program does so through scholarships provided by CRA grants.
 The program offers water sports instruction, summer camps and deep-sea fishing camps.
 The water sports curriculum instructs students on proper and safe boating, kayaking, fishing and sailing practices via Saturday classes.
 Students then practice what they learned during week-long deep-sea summer camps aboard one of several FFA fishing boats, or on community event days hosted at the Riviera Beach Marina.

-This classroom-based program has not yet been launched.
-But once it does, our students will use microscopes to examine micro-organisms from live rock, test water samples and study tidal currents.
+Our students will use microscopes to examine micro-organisms from live rock, test water samples and study tidal currents.
 Guided by Florida Fishing Academy instructors, they will dissect a fish, squid or other marine life, examining the biological composition of a fish’s eyeballs, gills, scales, bones and vertebrae, which can be useful in identifying not only the species but also the age of a fish.
 They will explore a working model of Florida’s watershed, the effects of pollution and how it relates to the marine-life food chain.
 They will also explore the local marine habitat and study Florida’s oceans wonders, aboard our partner’s 49-passenger, Coast Guard-inspected, handicapped-accessible catamaran.
 Each class also receives a strong dose of instruction on character building, family bonding, leadership opportunities and other life lessons.